Just some of the services we can perform

 We can perform blood pressure checks, particularly useful in cats with heart and kidney problems.

 Home based weighing scales can be very inaccurate.
-We will often perform weight checks during consultations, but in addition please visit the surgery at any other time for an accurate free weight check.
+We will often perform weight checks during consultations, but in addition please contact the surgery at any other time to arrange an accurate free weight check.

 We have a range of insurance leaflets detailing various policies for dogs, cats, rabbits and exotic pets.
 Modern surgical and medical treatments can be costly, and hence we strongly recommend pet insurance.
 Please ask for advice where necessary.